New video shows 4 seconds between police arrival and the fatal shooting of Andrew Brown Jr., attorney says - KTVZ

 Protests have remained peaceful since the death of Brown last week.

-Concerned about potential unrest, Elizabeth City declared a state of emergency Monday and instituted a curfew starting Tuesday night at 8 p.m.
+Concerned about potential unrest, Elizabeth City declared a state of emergency Monday and instituted a curfew that started at 8 p.m.
+Tuesday.

 As police told the crowd to disperse Tuesday, protesters responded to the PA announcement by shouting, “No justice, no peace!”